 Arun Kejariwal is an independent lead engineer.
 Previously, he was he was a statistical learning principal at Machine Zone (MZ), where he led a team of top-tier researchers and worked on research and development of novel techniques for install-and-click fraud detection and assessing the efficacy of TV campaigns and optimization of marketing campaigns, and his team built novel methods for bot detection, intrusion detection, and real-time anomaly detection; and he developed and open-sourced techniques for anomaly detection and breakout detection at Twitter.
 His research includes the development of practical and statistically rigorous techniques and methodologies to deliver high performance, availability, and scalability in large-scale distributed clusters.
 Some of the techniques he helped develop have been presented at international conferences and published in peer-reviewed journals.

 Neng Lu is a software engineer from Twitter.
 He is currently the core committer to the Heron project and the leading engineer for Heron development at Twitter.
 He also worked on Twitter’s monitoring and key-value storage systems.
 Before joining Twitter, he got his master degree from UCLA and bachelor degree from Zhejiang Univeisity.

 Sijie Guo is the founder and CEO of StreamNative, a data infrastructure startup offering a cloud native event streaming platform based on Apache Pulsar for enterprises.
+He’s also the vice president of Apache BookKeeper and a PMC member of Apache Pulsar.
 Previously, he was the tech lead for the Messaging Group at Twitter and worked on push notification infrastructure at Yahoo.
-He’s also the VP of Apache BookKeeper and PMC Member of Apache Pulsar.

 Comments on this page are now closed.